-- □ Open the Diagnostics > Status Configuration > Signal Contact dialog, Global tab. - □ To control the signal contact manually, in the Configuration frame, select the Manual setting item in the Mode drop-down list. - □ To open the signal contact, you select the open radio button in the Configuration frame. - □ To close the signal contact, you select the close radio button in the Configuration frame. - \Box Save the changes temporarily.
-To do this, click the \checkmark button.
+□ Open the Diagnostics > Status Configuration > Signal Contact dialog, Global tab. □ To control the signal contact manually, in the Configuration frame, select the Manual setting item in the Mode drop-down list. □ To open the signal contact, you select the open radio button in the Configuration frame. □ To close the signal contact, you select the close radio button in the Configuration frame.
+To save the changes temporarily, click the button.